IzuMan0x/dao-project-foundry/README.md

 9. **Proposal and Voting**
    - The founder proposes and votes for `tokenSale#1` using the `DAO` contract.
 This ensures the governance system is functional and the next token sale is prepared.

-#### Notes:

-- Ensure all operations involving token transfers, staking, and approvals are logged and verified using assertions similar to the provided test cases.
-- Simulate necessary delays or mine blocks using helper functions to ensure accurate testing of time-sensitive features.

 # Foundry